ISET/isetcam/README.md

 # ISETCam

 Image systems engineering toolbox (ISET) for cameras (Cam).
 ISETCam is the base repository.
 It includes the basic routines that are used by other ISET repositories to represent scenes, optics, fundamental calculations for energy, quanta, color, and software utilities.
-This repository is necessary to run ISETBio and most other ISET repositories (e.g., ISET3D, ISETAuto, ISETLens).
+ISETCam is necessary to run ISETBio and most other ISET repositories (e.g., ISET3D, ISETAuto, ISETLens).

 Please see the [ISETCam wiki page](https://github.com/iset/isetcam/wiki) for more information.